gammasoft71/xtd/examples/xtd.core.examples/tips_and_tricks/binary_reader_and_binary_writer/README.md

   }
 }

-// This code produces the following output:
+// This code produces the following output :
 //
 // Write binary file
 //